aarontran/snr-filaments/agenda.md

 In order:

-2. Magnetic damping!
-Run fits for all Tycho regions. (running now)
-4. Use srcutlog (from Brian) to run fits with eta2 fixed at values determined from synchrotron break frequency.
+1. Use srcutlog (from Brian) to run fits with eta2 fixed at values determined from synchrotron break frequency.
-5. Compute mE values for best loss-limited fits (to compare to data mE's).
-   Do this for best damping-fits too, for completeness.
-   Reason: we expect mE values for fits to be much smaller than data mE values, which are misleading (esp. due to large error bars on lowest energy FWHMs) (code done, table not printed)

-Prepare for Monday (or earlier), in order:
+3. Run new fits and magnetic damping fits for SN 1006 data?!...
+   (set up damping tables for SN 1006)

-(NOTE: fix the automated line spectrum fit for Region 9... check what went wrong.)
+NOTE: fix the automated line spectrum fit for Region 9... check what went wrong.

+For Tuesday:
-* Magnetic damping fits (chisqr as a function of `m_E`) (in progress)
+* Magnetic damping fits
-* mE values from model fit curves (B-damped or loss-limited) (...)
+* mE values from model fit curves
-* Downstream spectral fits w/ lines accounted for (done)
+* Downstream spectral fits w/ lines accounted for
-* Loss-limited fits from srcutlog (...)
+* Loss-limited fits from srcutlog (ask Brian to send srcutlog)
 * Get Brian/Rob to okay Kepler numbers (...)

 (once all results are in place, go back to paper!)